How To Set Up Cross-Domain Tracking

 Another benefit of implementing cross-domain tracking is that you can collect data from different domains in a single report.

 In this article, you’ll first learn how to add your other site domains to the MonsterInsights’ cross-domain tracking setting.
-Adding your other domains to MonsterInsights works for Universal Analytics (UA) and Google Analytics 4 (GA4) properties.
+Adding your other domains to MonsterInsights works for Google Analytics properties.

-After you add your domains to MonsterInsights, you’ll learn how to add them to your UA property.
-If you’re already using GA4, we’ve got a separate section that shows you how to add other domains to your GA4 property.
+After you add your domains to MonsterInsights, you’ll learn how to add them to your Google Analytics property.

 Prerequisites

-2. For the other sites you want cross domain tracking set up, you’ll need Google Analytics installed and configured to use the same UA tracking ID (or GA4 measurement ID) as your main site.
-So, if your main site’s UA tracking ID is UA-1234567-1, then your other site’s installed tracking ID must also be UA-1234567-1.
+- For the other sites you want cross domain tracking set up, you’ll need Google Analytics installed and configured to use the same GA4 measurement ID as your main site.
+So, if your main site’s measurement ID is G-1A2B3C456, then your other site’s installed measurement ID must also be G-1A2B3C456.

 Adding Your Other Sites for Cross-Domain Tracking in MonsterInsights